Revisiting Asynchronous Linear Solvers: Provable Convergence Rate Through Randomization: Experiments

 It is not the goal of this section to show that the suggested algorithm converges faster than standard algorithms like CG for all, or many, matrices.
 The synchronous method on which our algorithm is based requires $O(\kappa\cdot n)$ iterations for convergence, which are equivalent to about $O(\kappa)$ CG iterations.
 In comparison, CG converges at a much better rate of $O(\sqrt{\kappa})$.
 Therefore, for a general purpose solver, our algorithm might be advantageous only as a preconditioner in a Krylov subspace method that can handle a preconditioner that changes from one step to another.
 Such methods are known as\emph{ flexible} Krylov subspace methods~\cite{Saad93,Notay00,SS03}.
 While we explore this combination, it is not the purpose of this paper to present a general purpose production-grade linear solver.
 For such a solver, sophisticated rules for setting the preconditioner parameters, and various heuristics will be needed to avoid a completely random access pattern which is likely to cause poor performance due to extensive cache misses, just to name a few of the issues that need to be resolved for a production-grade linear solver.
 Exploration of these issues is slated for continued future research, and is outside the scope of this paper.

 We experiment with a linear system arising from performing linear regression to analyze social media data.
 The system arises from a real-life data analysis task performed on real data.
 The matrix $\matA$ is $120{,}147\times120{,}147$ (after removing rows and columns that were identically zero) and it has $172{,}892{,}749$ non-zeros.
+The matrix is generated by computing the Gram matrix of a data matrix in which each row corresponds to a text document and the values are the term frequencies inside the document.
 The maximum number of non-zeros in a row is $117{,}182$, so some rows are almost full.
 However, the row sizes are highly skewed as the average number of non-zeros in a row is $1439$, and the minimum is $1$.
-The right-hand side $\mat B$ has $51$ columns.
+The right-hand side $\mat B$ has $51$ columns, each corresponding to a label prediction.
 For both CG and our algorithm, the $120{,}147\times51$ right-hand side and solution matrices are stored in a row-major fashion to improve locality.
 All $51$ systems are solved together.
+We initialize the solution to an all zero matrix.
 The matrix does not have unit-diagonal, so for Randomized Gauss-Seidel and AysRGS we use iteration~\eqref{eq:basic-iteration-nonunit}.
 The coefficient matrix has very little to no structure.
 This implies that reordering $\matA$ in order to reduce cache misses in the matrix-vector multiplications has very little effect.
 Luckily, the downstream application requires very low accuracy.
 In particular, running Randomized Gauss-Seidel beyond $10$ sweeps has negligible improvement in the downstream use (as measured in the application specific metric), even though the residual continues to drop.

 For this matrix $\rho \approx 231 / n$ and $\rho_2 \approx 8.9 / n$, so the parameters $\nu_\tau$ and $\omega_\tau$ that govern the slowdown with occasional synchronization are not too bad (e.g., $\nu_{200}(1.0) = 0.618$ and $\omega_{200}(0.25) = 0.1906$).
 However matrix is highly ill-conditioned (as verified using an iterative condition-number estimator~\cite{ADT13}) so the bounds without occasional synchronization do not apply unless we set the step size extremely small.
 In that respect, we note that the theoretical bounds for the synchronous algorithm are already far from being descriptive of the behavior of that algorithm, at least for a small amount of sweeps.